Border Crossing Card: Description

 The first generation of machine-readable BCCs, known as "laser visas", was produced from April 1, 1998, until September 30, 2008.
 The laminated, credit card-size document is both a BCC and a B1/B2 visitor visa.
 The cards are valid for travel until the expiration date on the front of the card, usually ten years after issuance.
 They are nearly identical to the previous generation U.S. permanent resident card.

 October 1, 2008, marked the beginning of production of a second generation B-1/B-2 visa/BCC.
 The new card is similar in size to the old BCC, but contains enhanced graphics and technology.
 The original BCC was produced by the now defunct Immigration and Naturalization Service but the current card is produced by the Department of State.
 It is virtually identical to the U.S. passport card, which is issued to nationals of the United States for the purposes of land and sea border crossings, in its general design layout.
 The card includes an RFID chip and integrated contactless circuit and is part of the same PASS system as the passport card.

 Use

 As a standalone document, the BCC allows its holder to travel directly from Mexico to the United States by land, pleasure vessel or ferry.
-At the port of entry, BCC holders may apply for form Form I-94, which is normally issued for visitors, and continue their visit to any part of the United States for the period specified on the form, usually six months.
+At the port of entry, BCC holders may apply for Form I-94, which is normally issued for visitors, and continue their visit to any part of the United States for the period specified on the form, usually six months.
 If they do not apply for Form I-94, they may remain in the following border areas for up to 30 days: